Narcissistic Personality Disorder: Characteristics and Challenges

 This disorder involves a pattern of self-centered, arrogant thinking and behavior, often resulting in problematic relationships and interactions.
 In this post we will seek to understand what narcissistic personality disorder is exactly, and the implications for the person who has this condition and the people around them.

-The Psychiatric Definition and Diagnostic Criteria for Narcissistic Personality Disorder
+The Psychiatric Definition and Diagnostic Criteria for NPD

 A good place to start when trying to understand what narcissistic personality disorder is, are the diagnostic criteria for Narcissistic Personality Disorder (NPD).
 These are defined by the American Psychiatric Association in their Diagnostic and Statistical Manual of Mental Disorders (DSM-5).